 Most of these pollutants affecting indoor air come from indoor sources, although some like pollen or dust might originate outdoors.

-There are several things you can do to improve the air quality in your home.
-However, air purifiers offer a quick and effective solution to deal with indoor air pollutants.
+You can do several things to improve the air quality in your home.
+However, air purifiers offer a quick and effective solution to indoor air pollutants.
 Whether an air purifier becomes an investment or a waste of money will depend on when and how you use it.

-According to NCCEH Canada, the use of a HEPA air purifier has been associated with the reduction in some asthma and allergy-related symptoms.
-An evaluation of HEPA air purifiers also shows that they are capable of effectively cleaning particulate pollutants from the air.
+According to NCCEH Canada, using a HEPA air purifier has been associated with reducing some asthma and allergy-related symptoms.
+An evaluation of HEPA air purifiers also shows that they can effectively clean particulate pollutants from the air.

 The American Academy of Allergy, Asthma, and Immunology also states that air filter reduces airborne allergens and may provide some relief for people with allergies.
 They recommend looking for an air purifier with a HEPA filter or installing a MERV air filter in your HVAC system to turn it into a whole house filtration system.

-Pet hair, dander, and odors can be from cats, dogs, rodents, birds, or other animals that have fur or feathers.
-Even though some animals are termed hypoallergenic, they still produce dander to some degree, which can end up causing allergies.
+Pet hair, dander, and odors can be from cats, dogs, rodents, birds, or other animals with fur or feathers.
+Even though some animals are hypoallergenic, they still produce dander to some degree, which can end up causing allergies.

 There are air purifiers specifically made for pets.
-These can catch bigger airborne stuff like pet hair down to the small and microscopic pet dander.
+These can catch bigger airborne stuff like pet hair down to the microscopic pet dander.
 Some also come with carbon or charcoal filters that trap odors, which helps eliminate pet smells in your home.
 Though air purifiers can eliminate airborne particles, cleaning your home and bathing pets regularly can help the air purifier work effectively.
 Check out our guide on how to remove pet hair from air.

-Cigarette smoke, even secondhand smoke, is harmful to your health can cause heart disease, lung cancer, and stroke.
+Cigarette smoke, even secondhand smoke, harms your health and can cause heart disease, lung cancer, and stroke.
 According to the CDC, since 1964, approximately 2,500,000 nonsmokers have died from health problems caused by secondhand smoke.

 One way of improving indoor air quality is to ban smoking in your home.
-However, if you live with a smoker, an air purifier can help trap some cigarette particles and odors.
+However, an air purifier can help trap cigarette particles and odors if you live with a smoker.

 The most notable HyperHEPA air purifier is the IQAir HealthPro Plus Air Purifier, which can stop small particles down to 0.003 microns.

-Though air purifiers clean the air, they should be used as part of an effort to improve the air quality.
-There are several other things you can do in your home to make it easier for your air purifier to clean the air and for you to see the results.
+Though air cleaners clean the air, they should be used as part of an effort to improve the air quality.
+You can do several other things in your home to make it easier for your air purifier to clean the air and to see the results.

 1. Understand Your Needs

 Different air purifiers serve different purposes.
 Choosing the wrong type of air purifier can damper the progress and make you feel like it is not doing anything.
-To get the most out of an air purifier, first, you need to select the right type for the job.
+To get the most out of an air purifier, you must select the right type for the job.

-Check out our post on the different types of air purifiers and their applications.
+Check out our post on the different types of air purifiers.

 Air purifiers are better at cleaning smaller spaces.
-Often, the size of the room is very neglected, which leads to negative results when using an air purifier.
+Often, the room size is very neglected, leading to negative results when using an air purifier.
 When buying an air purifier, think about the space you want to put it in.
 Large models might move more air, but they might not effectively clean a larger room.

 If you have a larger room or different rooms in your home, you might consider adding more than one air purifier or using an air purifier inside frequently used rooms like bedrooms.
 For a small area, a cheaper and portable model should work effectively.